smartcar/python-sdk/examples/app/README.md

 _______________________

 * To make any vehicle data request to the Smartcar API, you'll need to give the SDK a valid **access token**.
 Access tokens will expire every 2 hours, so you'll need to constantly refresh them.
-To check if an access object is expired, use `smartcar.expired(access)`.
+To check if an access object is expired, use `smartcar.expired(access['expiration'])`.

 * It was pretty hard getting that first access token, but from now on it's easy!
 Calling `client.exchange_token(refresh_token)` will return a new access object using a previous access object's **refresh token**.